 Service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 NPAC SMS performs necessary operations to fix each discrepancy on Local SMS.
 If any subscription versions with a LNP type of ‘pool’ are returned by the EDR Local SMS, they will be deleted and discrepancies reported.